Tom Hanks: Early life, family, and education

+Having grown up in the Bay Area, Hanks says that some of his first movie memories were seeing movies in the Alameda Theatre.
 Hanks studied theater at Chabot College in Hayward, California, and transferred to California State University, Sacramento after two years.
 During a 2001 interview with sportscaster Bob Costas, Hanks was asked whether he would rather have an Oscar or a Heisman Trophy.
-He replied he would rather win a Heisman by playing halfback for the California Golden Bears.
+He replied that he would have rather won a Heisman by playing halfback for the California Golden Bears.
 He told New York magazine in 1986, "Acting classes looked like the best place for a guy who liked to make a lot of noise and be rather flamboyant.
 I spent a lot of time going to plays.
 I wouldn't take dates with me.
 I'd just drive to a theater, buy myself a ticket, sit in the seat and read the program, and then get into the play completely.
 I spent a lot of time like that, seeing Brecht, Tennessee Williams, Ibsen, and all that."

 During his years studying theater, Hanks met Vincent Dowling, head of the Great Lakes Theater Festival in Cleveland, Ohio.
 At Dowling's suggestion, Hanks became an intern at the festival.
 His internship stretched into a three-year experience that covered most aspects of theater production, including lighting, set design, and stage management, prompting Hanks to drop out of college.
 During the same time, Hanks won the Cleveland Critics Circle Award for Best Actor for his 1978 performance as Proteus in Shakespeare's The Two Gentlemen of Verona, one of the few times he played a villain.
-In 2010, Time magazine named Hanks one of the "Top 10 College Dropouts."